 Dr. Steven Porges further clarifies that attunement builds a context of safety that frees people to “love without fear.”
 As Intentional parents we most certainly want our children to feel safe and secure enough to "love without fear", to feel safe enough to open themselves to the joy and vulnerability of connection.
 My grandson demonstrates this ease in his habit of occasionally pausing in the middle of his play to spontaneously plop himself in my lap and announce, "I need a hug."

 Cue the moist eyes.
 Obviously, I melt and hug him with joy and deep love.
 Every time he does this I think, Wouldn't it be wonderful if we felt confident and secure enough in all our relationships to let people know we need a moment of connection and affection?
-This only occurs in a context of profound trust because it exposes both one's own raw need, it makes one vulnerable to rejection and to the other person's taking advantage of their invitation to respond to our expressed need.
+This only occurs in a context of profound trust because it exposes both one's own raw need, and it makes one vulnerable to rejection as well as exposing one to the other person's possibly taking advantage of their invitation to respond to our expressed need.
 Those who know us best, who know our trigger points and sore points, who know our fears and worries have the potential to use them against us.
 That is why the degree of trust for this level of intimacy is huge and rare.

-How many times have you experienced the need for a hug or an empathic ear?
+How many times have you experienced the need for a hug or an empathetic ear?
 How often did you feel secure enough to act on that need and request connection with another persona?
 What enabled you to muster the courage?